scj643/yubikey-openssl-ca/SECURITY.md

+# Repo rules
+All commits must have a valid GPG or SSH signature in order to be commited into the repo.

 # Rebase that happened on 8/10/25
 I did a rebase that rewrote all the commit authors due to my name change.
 No code was changed when this happened.